PandiPanda69/edu-isen-tp-ap4/2025/TP6-DFIR.md

 The meeting with the CISO provided a lot of valuable information you can start with to draft a remediation plan.
 The investigations will also provide a lot of valuable information on what happened and what you can do in order to secure the infrastructure and make sure this situation never happens again.

+>[!NOTE]
+>A bit of context is importznt to properly answer the next questions.
+In this case you are going to consider _CandyRiver_ as a middle size company.
+The companies is implemented in 4 countries (France - the headquarter, the Netherlands, Poland and Slovenia).
+Around 2500 people work in the company and the IT hires around 50 people.
+The revenue on 2024 is 548M€ with a growth of 5%.
+Given the integrated model of the company, the EBITDA is estimated to 7.5% (41M€).

 ## First Statement (20min)

 43. What do you think about the security of _CandyRiver_ ?
 Make a quick table to sum up the pros & cons and evaluate the security maturity of the company.